mypreview/GEO-Top-Bar/docs/_coverpage.md

 > A customizable sleek GEO message bar on your website.

-- Simple and lightweight
+- Supports more than +240 countries
-- Simple and lightweight
+- Inform visitors from specific GEO locations
-- Simple and lightweight
+- No third-party connection to IP location database

 [CodeCanyon](https://codecanyon.net/user/mypreview)